 App In The Air plants trees in a bid to make up for its environmental impact.
 The travel app brand will plant a tree for every flight it arranges for its users.
 The brand also offers customers a chance to offset their carbon footprint from flights they had taken before launching the tree planting program.
 As of September 2021, the brand has planted 15,000 trees.

 Etnies is a fun outdoor fashion brand.
 They offer a variety of goods, but their skate shoes are the most popular.
 The brand makes shoes for the whole family and also has a line of vegan skate shoes.
 Etnies shoes are high-performing, durable, and comfortable.

-The brand's Buy a shoe, plant a tree project, gives back to nature.
+The brands Buy a shoe, plant a tree project, and gives back to nature.
 Etnies is partnering with Trees for the Future to plant trees for every pair of shoes sold.
 The brand’s goal is to help reverse deforestation in Brazil, and it won a Surf Industry Award in 2013 for its efforts.
 Since 2011, they have planted over 2 million trees.

 A nice bottle of vodka can liven up a party or lighten the mood when you are spending a relaxing evening alone.
 Sapling Spirits locally produces its vodka n London with homegrown ingredients.
 Sapling Spirits vegan vodka is gluten-free and has a creamy smooth taste.

 You plant a tree with every Sapling Spirits purchase and every bottle of vodka sold.
 Sapling Spirits plants trees in London, Bristol, and outside Europe.
 The brand teamed up with the High Atlas Foundation to plant fruit trees in Morocco that provide income for the locals.
 Sapling Spirits wants to plant 1 million trees by 2027 and has planted 31,512 at the moment.